BtheGit/redux-redux/README.md

 -Talk about separation for testing.
 -Talk about how reducers are actually not separate.
--We can make the second phase about how it works with react (Provider/connect)
+-We can make the second phase about how it works with react (Provider/connect) -0our dispatch doesn't return the action
+--remove intiialstate and explain why